 - All items are assigned the correct priority

-If anything has changed, Agile teams need to perform product backlog refinement as soon as they can to update their schedule, priorities, and anything else that might be affected.
+If anything has changed, Agile teams need to perform product backlog refinement as soon as they can to update their weekly planners, priorities, and anything else that might be affected.
 This will prevent delays or issues associated with the changes.

 Product backlog example